-At June 30, 2019, the District governmental funds reported a combined fund balance of \$9,907,961 which is a decrease of \$571,963 over the prior year after considering a prior period adjustment of (\$137,440).
+At June 30, 2020, the District governmental funds reported a combined fund balance of \$6,211,807 which is a decrease of \$353,638 over the prior year after considering a prior period adjustment of \$18,124.

-The General Fund showed a decrease of \$297,975 after considering a prior period adjustment of (\$137,440), the Scholarship Fund showed a decrease of \$100,604, and the Capital Project Fund decreased \$134,709.
+The General Fund showed a decrease of \$179,897 after considering a prior period adjustment of \$18,124, the Scholarship Fund showed a decrease of \$53,395, and the Capital Project Fund decreased \$120,346.

-As in previous years, the Food Service fund was contracted with a Food Management Company to operate the District's food service program (cafeteria).
-The board of directors decided to continue participation in the Community Eligibility Program (CEP) for the 2018-19 school year.
+As in previous years, the Food Service fund contracted with a Food Management Company to operate the District's food service program (cafeteria).
+The board of directors decided to continue participation in the Community Eligibility Program (CEP) for the 2019-2020 school year.
 The program allows the district to offer breakfast and lunch to all students free of charge.
-In order to be eligible for the program, the directly certified poverty level of the district must exceed 40% and Mount Union had an average of 48% district-wide for 2018-19, up from 46% in 2017-18.
-Participation in the program and the purchase of several large pieces of equipment that needed replaced has resulted in a net position decrease of \$287,167.
-In addition, there was a prior period adjustment of (\$781,703), which resulted in a deficit in the net position of the Fund.
-The fund balance entering the 2019-2020 fiscal year is somewhat diminished, however the level of Federal and State reimbursement has increased therefore the district opted to continue the CEP program.
+In order to be eligible for the program, the directly certified poverty level of the district must exceed 40% and Mount Union had an average of 54% district-wide for 2019-2020, up from 48% in 2018-2019.
+Participation in the program has resulted in a net position decrease of \$365,199.
+The fund balance entering the 2020-2021 fiscal year is somewhat diminished, however the level of Federal and State reimbursement has increased therefore the district opted to continue the CEP program.
 Continuation in the CEP program will be evaluated each year moving forward.